-Taking care over your loved one in need of long-term treatment only on your shoulders, you need to take under account that this may expose you to many different emotions – this concerns your emotions, as well as the person’s who is looked after.
+Taking care of your loved one in need of long-term treatment by yourself, you need to take under account that this may expose you to many different emotions – this concerns your emotions, as well as the person’s who is looked after.
 These are often strong and extreme; one is quite often likely to face mood swings.

 Person looked after